tmullen1991-zz/burger/README.md

 ## What is the App?

 Eat-Da-Burger is a basic full-stack webapage that uses express, express-handlebars, MySQL and is deployed via heroku with JawsDB.
-The app uses a custom ORM rather than sequelize, as an intro exercise to basic routng using MySQL.
-Checkout the app here! https://pacific-bastion-23235.herokuapp.com/ The basic funsitons of the app are to allow anyone to enter a burger name and add it to a list of burgers that can be eaten with a "Devour it" button associated with each burger.
+The app uses a custom ORM rather than sequelize, as an intro exercise to basic routing using MySQL.
+Checkout the app here! https://pacific-bastion-23235.herokuapp.com/ The basic functions of the app are to allow anyone to enter a burger name and add it to a list of burgers that can be eaten with a "Devour it" button associated with each burger.
 If the button is clicked the burger object is moved to a list of eaten burgers.

 ## How it Works

 The app uses a single MySQL table that adds burgers by name and a boolean value to determine if it has been eaten.
-SQL commands are handled in a custom ORM.js fial with three basic function for selecting all burgers from the table to be added to the page, inserting a new burger to the database, and updating burgers boolean "eaten" value.
+SQL commands are handled in a custom ORM.js file with three basic function for selecting all burgers from the table to be added to the page, inserting a new burger to the database, and updating burgers boolean "eaten" value.

 #### Example SQL code from ORM.js